-LD noun LD pronour
+LD noun LD pronoun

-m l 14 10
+Total number 14 10

-Total number Number of overlaps 6 7
+Number of overlaps 6 7

 Percentage 42.9 70

 These frequencies indicate that very often left-dislocations not only border prior turns, but they are also expressed concurrently with another turn.
 For left-dislocated nouns, roughly 40% of turn-initial utterances overlap other utterances.
 For pronouns, the percentage is even greater (70%).
 Notice that, for left-dislocated pronouns, every instance in which a turn-initial utterance bordered a prior utterance, it overlapped that utterance.